frederic-perez/AmE-dictionary/data/dictionary.md

 __stomach__ _v_ :two::hammer:
 __stomp__ _v_
 __stomping__ _v_
+__stone cold__ _idiom_ Completely bereft of emotion or concern.
+Hyphenated if used as a modifier before a noun. _The criminal was stone cold as she sat in the courtroom stone and heard the verdict being handed down._ _Sam was a stone-cold killer._
 __stone__ _n_ :three::hammer: _Lose a stone in four weeks._ _A 42-stone patient to discharge himself, but Cameron finds a way to keep him in hospital to run further tests._
 __stone-walling__
 __stonemasons__ _n_